 Adventurous visitors can tour the vineyards here in an open-air Pinzgauer military vehicle, then peer into the wine caves.
 A wide array of reds and whites can be ordered from the outdoor bar overlooking the valley, or tasted in the stone cellar.

 A pleasant walk a few blocks east of the Mission San Francisco Solano leads to one of Sonoma's oldest wineries, Sebastiani Vineyards & Winery.
 Wines here include Sonoma County-sourced Cabernet Sauvignon, Zinfandel, and Chardonnay, as well as Moscato, Pinot Grigio, and more.

 With all this exploring you might want to stay the night.
 Staying in Sonoma wine country at one of the legendary Sonoma hotels is a great way to relax and experience the best of Northern California.
 Choose among boutique hotels, cozy bed & breakfasts, inns, vacation rentals and a 5-star resort.

-Relax in historic luxury at the iconic inn with beautifully appointed guest rooms, a pampering spa, world-class golf, and the award-winning Santé restaurant.
+Relax in historic luxury at this iconic inn, which features beautifully appointed guest rooms, a pampering spa, world-class golf, and the award-winning Santé restaurant.

-Enjoy privacy, peace, and quiet at this charming, quaint, and little bit quirky 3.5-acre property offering seven unique accommodations, just a five minute drive from the Sonoma Plaza.
+A five-minute drive from Sonoma Plaza, enjoy privacy, peace, and quiet at this charming, quaint, and quirky 3.5-acre property offering seven unique accommodations.

 For the budget-mined, this reasonably priced, 16-room hideaway offering colorfully decorated rooms with private outdoor patios or porches, flat screen TVs, Keurig coffee makers, and mini-refrigerators is a great choice.